 Other than these simple reservations, the artist may consider that they own all necessary rights to their images, free and clear, and may use them as they see fit, without restriction.

 The only reason I retain final copyright of my images is simply so I have standing, should I find that my images are being used inappropriately and/or without permission by a third party.
 In the past I occasionally have found images I produced being used by third parties which fraudulently claimed to have produced the images themselves, or to have produced the artwork contained in the images.
 Retaining final copyright gives me the right to order them to cease and desist, which protects both me and the artist.

 My standard procedure is to receive payment when services are delivered.
 If you come to the studio for the shoot, I will be happy to give you a disk with the finished images on it and an invoice at the end of the shoot, and will expect to receive payment at that time.
 If you are sending work to the studio, I will send you review copies of the images by email for final approval.
-At that point I will expect payment, either by check or credit card, and when I receive payment I will forward final copies of the images and return the work to the artist.
+At that point I will expect payment, either by check or credit card.
+When I receive payment I will forward final copies of the images and return the work to the artist.

 Guarantee of Satisfaction